Laneway Festival: Awards and nominations

+NZEA Event Awards

+At the 2026 New Zealand Event Awards, held on 5 August 2026 at the New Zealand International Convention Centre in Auckland, Laneway Festival New Zealand won the Music Event of The Year award.

+ARIA Awards

+At the 2025 ARIA Awards, held on 19 November 2025 at Sydney's Hordern Pavilion, Laneway Festival won the inaugural Best Music Festival award.

 Helpmann Awards

 The Helpmann Awards is an awards show, celebrating live entertainment and performing arts in Australia, presented by industry group Live Performance Australia since 2001.
 Note: 2020 and 2021 were cancelled due to the COVID-19 pandemic.